4DGB/4DGBWorkflow/README.md

 ...
 ```

-## Array data
+## Track data

-An array is specified by two files: a `array.yaml` file (specifying
+A track is specified by two files: a `track.yaml` file (specifying
-metadata about the array) and a file containing the data
+metadata about the track) and a file containing the data
-(either a compressed python `array.npz` or text-based `array.csv` file).
+(either a compressed python `track.npz` or text-based `track.csv` file).

-Specification of the `array.yaml` file:
+Specification of the `track.yaml` file:
 ```
-name    : name of the array
+name    : name of the track
 type    : structure
-version : version of the array metadata file data    :
+version : version of the track metadata file data    :
-    type    : string value, one of [int, float] dim     : integer (number of sets of values) length  : number of elements in each set of values min     : min value over all arrays max     : max value over all arrays values :
+    type    : string value, one of [int, float] dim     : integer (number of sets of values) length  : number of elements in each set of values min     : min value over all track max     : max value over all track values :
         - id : name needed to retrieve data
           url: relative path to the data file